Marine Corps Job: 2651 Special Intelligence System Administrators

 These Marines conduct preventive maintenance of relevant equipment and circuit connectivity, the transmission and receiving of special intelligence via the Defense Special Security Communications (DSSCS), and the Defense Messaging System (DMS).

-MOS 2651 also maintains files, log special intelligence communications related publications and perform other operational and administrative tasks.
+MOS 2651 also maintains files, logs special intelligence communications related publications, and performs other operational and administrative tasks.

-In order to be eligible for this job, you'll need a score of 100 or higher on the general technical (GT) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
-You'll be required to complete the cryptologic technician class A course.
+In order to be eligible for this job, Marines need a score of 100 or higher on the general technical (GT) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
+Candidates are required to complete the cryptologic technician class A course.

 Since they handle potentially sensitive information and equipment, Marines in this job need to be eligible for a top-secret security clearance from the Department of Defense.
 This involves a background check of government agencies like the FBI, along with an investigation of character, criminal records, and finances.
 A history of alcohol or drug abuse may be disqualifying.

 In addition, candidates for MOS 2651 must be eligible for access to sensitive compartmentalized information, as determined by a single-scope background investigation, the most in-depth background check conducted on military personnel.